 International Symposium on Superalloys Scholarship

-Two, $2,000 cash award scholarships are available to undergraduate and graduate students majoring in metallurgical and/or materials science and engineering with an emphasis on all aspects of the high-temperature, high-performance materials used in the gas turbine industry and all other applications.
+Two $2,000 cash award scholarships, with up to $250 for each awardee in travel reimbursements, are available to undergraduate and graduate students majoring in metallurgical and/or materials science and engineering with an emphasis on all aspects of the high-temperature, high-performance materials used in the gas turbine industry and all other applications.

 Light Metals Division Scholarship

-Three, $4,000 cash award scholarships are available to undergraduate students majoring in metallurgical and/or materials science and engineering with an emphasis on both traditional (aluminum, magnesium, beryllium, titanium, lithium, and other reactive metals) and emerging light metals (composites, laminates, etc.).
-Additionally, the scholarship recipients will be given the opportunity of selecting up to $300 in LMD-sponsored conference proceedings or textbooks to be donated to the recipient’s college or university library in his/her name and up to $400 in books for the award recipient.
-Up to $600 for travel expenses to the TMS Annual Meeting to accept the award will be given to each recipient.
+One $2,500 cash award scholarship is available to undergraduate students majoring in metallurgical and/or materials science and engineering with an emphasis on both traditional (aluminum, magnesium, beryllium, titanium, lithium, and other reactive metals) and emerging light metals (composites, laminates, etc.).
+The LMD student scholarship recipients must present at the LMD luncheon or submit a video for presentation if not able to attend in-person.
+Scholarship recipients are known as LMD Scholars.
+Up to $500 for travel expenses to the TMS Annual Meeting to accept the award will be given to each recipient.

 Structural Materials Division Scholarship

-Two, $2,500 scholarships are available to undergraduate students majoring in metallurgical and/or materials science and engineering with an emphasis on the science and engineering of load-bearing materials, including studies into the nature of a material’s physical properties based upon its microstructure and operating environment.
+One $2,500 scholarship is available to undergraduate students majoring in metallurgical and/or materials science and engineering with an emphasis on the science and engineering of load-bearing materials, including studies into the nature of a material’s physical properties based upon its microstructure and operating environment.
 Additionally, the scholarship recipient will be given up to $500 for travel expenses to the TMS Annual Meeting to accept his/her award.

 Be sure to read the complete listing and description of all TMS scholarships and the eligibility and application requirements.
 You can print the application form and recommendation form, complete it, attach the appropriate materials, and return your application by March 15 to: